An American Hero

 César, Fred Ross, and the Community Service Organization helped people in the community learn how to vote.
 They also taught people that community leaders respected voters.
 Community leaders worked harder to solve the problems of voters.
 César worked in many communities in California to help people gain the respect they deserved.

 César and the farm workers wanted the companies and growers that owned the farms to respect farm workers by providing them with fresh water to drink, bathrooms in the fields, and fair pay for a day’s work.
 The companies and growers refused to treat the farm workers with respect and dignity.
 The growers did everything they could to stop César and the farm workers.
 They even turned to violence and hurt many farm workers and people who helped the farm workers.
-This made César very upset.
+This made César extremely upset.

 After five years, some growers in California agreed with César and started to provide farm workers with fresh water to drink, bathrooms, and better pay.
 César, the farm workers, and their friends won, making farm worker’s lives better.
 César dedicated the rest of his life to making the world a better place and to serving others.
 He continued to work to bring respect, dignity, justice, and fair treatment to the poor, to farm workers, and to people everywhere.